Zum Hauptinhalt springen Zur Suche springen Zur Hauptnavigation springen

 Über den Autor

-Toby Faber was born in Cambridge in 1965 and now lives in London with his wife and daughter.
-This is his first book.
+Toby Faber was formerly Managing Director of the publishing house Faber & Faber.
+He was born in Cambridge in 1965, and now lives in London with his wife and daughter.
+He is the author of Stradivarius and Faberge's Eggs.

 Zusammenfassung